 Riot Games came under fire for their initial announcement over the Eternals.
 Now it seems like the pricing will be adjusted to offer more value for money, some will not be paid for and the release date appears to be just around the corner.

-League of Legends is not normally big on aggressive monetisation but Riot Games were about to overstep the boundaries when they initially announced the Eternals, which community figured out would cost up to $1,750 , depending on how many Eternals a player wanted.
+League of Legends is not normally big on aggressive monetisation but Riot Games were about to overstep the boundaries when they initially announced the Eternals, which community figured out , depending on how many Eternals a player wanted.
 In case you are wondering what Eternals are - it's the fancy name for specific stat trackers in League of Legends.

 Soon after the backlash, the company announced they would change the system and now it seems they worked out the kinks as Eternals are ready for deployment in early 2020.